Sally Wood (writer)

-Sarah "Sally" Sayward Barrell Keating Wood (October 1, 1759 – January 6, 1855) is considered the first American female writer of gothic fiction.
+Sarah Sayward Barrell Keating Wood (October 1, 1759 – January 6, 1855) is considered the first American female writer of gothic fiction.
 She lived more than nine decades, authored four novels and one collection of tales, and was renowned as Maine's first novelist.

 Wood was an author of gothic novels who wrote under the pen name "A Lady of Massachusetts".
 After Maine became a state in 1820, she changed her pen name to "A Lady of Maine."
 To her readers, however, she was better known as Madame Wood.

 During Wood's extended period of widowhood, she wrote four novels and gained popularity in New England.

 Life

 Wood was born in York, Maine, the first daughter of Sarah Sayward Barrell and the British army officer Nathaniel Barrell, but was heavily influenced by her wealthy grandfather, Judge Jonathan Sayward.
 She grew up at the Barrell Homestead, a substantial building still standing.

 On October 23, 1778 she married Richard Keating, who died of a fever five years later.
 The couple had two daughters and a son.
 She married General Abiel Wood on October 28, 1804.
 He died in 1811, and Wood thereafter moved to Portland, Maine.